haiku/buildtools/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   :switch:`-P {file}`
     Indicates the name of the project file that describes the set of sources to be processed.
+An aggregate project is allowed as the file parameter only if it has exactly one non-aggregate project being aggregated.

   .. index:: -X (gnatstub)

   :switch:`-X{name}={value}`
     Indicates that external variable ``name`` in the argument project has the value ``value``.
-Has no effect if no project is specified as tool argument.
+Has no effect if no project is specified.

   .. index:: --RTS (gnatstub)